valerodriguezbz/BugReports/README.md

 # BugReports
-Práctica 3 para Calidad de Software.
+Practice 3.
 Bug Report examples.

 Example on the Word Doc.